TS-Trax/DBX-Admin/README.md

 - Works with DBX tokens only
 - Works with only two Azure regions at a time
 - The UI is mostly single-threaded, as secondary WPF windows need to be closed before switching back to the main window.
 That said, Powershell grid-views are being used wherever they make sense to address that particular limitation.
 Multi-threading is also being added to parts of the code needing instant refreshing (e.g. color change when cluster state  changes from stopped to started and vice-versa).
+- The tool is limited by the capabilites of the DBX REST API and Powershell.

 ### Credits
 This tool uses a couple of existing open-source Powershell DBX modules: